 SEO or Search Engine Optimisation, is where you are going to begin strategising.
 In other words where in your digital channels are you going to start sprinkling your keywords

-As our business, thedesignpool.ie , is focused around the WordPress platform, then I would head to the backend of our WordPress website and install an essential SEO plugin called Yoast.
+As our business, thedesignpool.ie , is focused around the WordPress platform, then I would head to the backend of our WordPress website and install an important SEO plugin called Yoast.

 With the free version of Yoast you can rank for one keyword, but with the paid option you can rank for multiple keywords.
-The free one is a perfect place to start
+The free version is a perfect place to start.

 Next head to your social media pages and insert the keywords within each profile.

 This sounds easy but it is important that you weave the words naturally into the structure of your sentences.
 Your audience, and Google’s bots, will quickly detect if you are trying to keyword stuff.

 The next place I’d head is a little bit more unconventional – industry forums.
 Industry forums are goldmine of keyword information and sources of frequently asked questions.
 There are industry forums for almost everything these days and if they don’t exist for your business, then make up one of your own!